 Based on the interpretation and mapping along with the integration of data from newly drilled wells, five prospects and a number of leads have been identified.

-On November 3, 2016, the GoP approved the entering into of Phase II of the initial term of the Badin IV South Exploration License with effect from July 5, 2016.
-The Exploration License will now expire on July 4, 2018.
+On November 3, 2016, the GoP approved the entering into of Phase II of the initial term of the Badin IV South Exploration License effective July 5, 2016.
+The Badin IV South Exploration License expired on July 4, 2018.